Computer Servers Custom Built or Bought from Vendor to Specification

+Take your business to the next level with next generation IT infrastructure on premis and in the cloud.
 Whether its designing, pricing, building or configuring servers we have got you covered.
 Doesn’t matter if it is straight from Dell, HP, Lenovo, Cisco or something we build from Supermicro or Quanta its all the same to us.
 Dell, HP, Lenovo and Cisco are all great they come already assembled and tested with a warranty.
 The downside is the lead time is usually at least two weeks before it ships, they are 25%-50% more expensive, the upgrade parts can only be bought through the vendor at a significant markup and most of them use Supermicro or Quanta parts just re-branded then marked up.
-For this reason most data centers and content providers prefer to build their own servers.
-With the massive amount of servers they purchase that 25%-50% savings really adds up.
+For this reason, most data centers and content providers prefer to build their own servers.
+With the massive amount of servers, they purchase that 25%-50% savings really adds up.

 The chassis is what holds are the parts together and comes in many shapes and sizes.
 Either a tower which just stands upright on the floor or rack mountable in which case is measured in rack units or Us.
-Most servers come in either 1u-4u the bigger the chassis generally the more hard drives it hold or in some cases nodes.
-The latest generation of chassis can fit four nodes in a single 2u chassis each node being its own server saving on space which at the data center is at a premium and the added cost of three more chassis with power supplies.
+Most servers come in either 1u-4u the larger the chassis the more hard drives it can hold or instead of hard drives multiple nodes.
+Each node being an individual server which allows for greater density and the sharing of components amongst the nodes.
+The latest generation of chassis can fit four nodes in a 2u chassis.
+Which in the data center where space is at a premium can equate in to massive savings.

 Power Supply Units (PSU)

-Takes wall power generally 120v or 220v AC and turns it into DC for the server components.
-The piece usually comes with the chassis but not always.
-It is also generally made redundant meaning there will be two or more in the server with each PSU having the ability to power the server alone in the case of part failure.
+Takes wall power generally 120v or 220v AC and turns it into DC for the device’s components.
+The part usually comes with the chassis but not always.
+In a server this is generally made redundant meaning there will be two or more in the server with each PSU having the ability to power the server alone in the case of part failure because up time is paramount.
 Causing no downtime in the event of failure and can be hot swapped meaning taken out and replaced without powering down the server.

 The Motherboard connects all of the internal parts of the server together such as the CPU, RAM, PSU, Storage Controller Card and NIC.
 Many motherboards now have the network card, storage controller, video card and out of band management all built in to the motherboard itself.
 This provides a drastic amount of space saved and a vast reduction in complexity.
 Server motherboards contain extra DIMM slots for RAM expansion and multiple CPU sockets for increased load handling and redundancy in the same amount of physical space of a server only containing one of each.
 There are now even motherboards that fit two separate dual CPU socket servers in the space of a single 1u server.
 This allows for much greater server density in places that matter such as a data center where space is at a premium.
 Effectively allowing for twice as many servers in the same amount of rack space.
 Utilizing out of band management such as IPMI or ILO the server can be operated without an operating system installed first.
 Plus you’ll have access to preboot functions such as the BIOS and CMOS settings.
 You will see exactly what the monitor would display via a web portal and will even allow you to boot from a remotely stored ISO image.
 Allowing you to install / reinstall an operating system or hypervisor remotely without the disk being in the server.